 All Fostering agencies operate a fostering support system and when needed, all carers can access the duty social worker, a senior social worker or often a Regional Director depending on the nature of the situation or emergency.

 It's a good idea to ask to speak to foster carers from the agencies you have contacted, and to ask them what the support is really like and any examples of how it has worked for them or if they have been let down.

 Fostering agency support should also include Carer Support Groups; when agencies arrange groups of carers to meet to share experiences and to offer mutual support.
 These groups vary in their usefulness but properly organised and run, these groups are an invaluable resource for foster carers.

 Some agencies will also run specialist support groups which include Men who Foster and Children who Foster for the birth children of carers, who also have a part to play in the fostering task.

 The best fostering agencies understand that support groups are invaluable and they fund and support them properly because they are a great forum for carers and for allowing agencies to understand what issues currenty concern foster carers, enabling them to react in the best way.
 Most agencies will also have a calendar of social events for foster carers and the looked after children.

 We hope that you have found this useful and that it has given you a better insight about how to find out if an agency is right for and your family.

 Hopefully you will decide to take the next step and if so, we at Simply Fostering look forward to helping you to make the right choices and if you proceed, we would like to thank you for becoming a foster carer and for helping the most vulnerable children in our society.

 Children need foster care for a variety of reasons.
 Sometimes it is not possible for children to remain with their families.

-We are not an Agency, we simply help to recruit carers.
-Our qualified social workers find you the best agencies for you to choose from, saving you time and increasing your chance of making the right choice.
-For more information about what we can do for go to; We help you to care
+We are not an Agency.
+Our qualified social workers find you the best agencies on our Database, saving you time and increasing your chance of making the right choice.
+We help you to care.